blackened-sunn/blackened-sunn.github.io/Research.md

 ### Conference Presentations

+“Novel Pedagogies and Philosophical Innovation: A Case Study of Para-Academic Institutions” at the 2026 Philosophy in the Wild conference.
+Ridley Creek State Park, PA.
+Aug.
+7–9, 2026.
+Presented *in absentia*.

 “Plotinus on the Mantic Arts and the Critique of Atomism in *Enn.* III.1 (3)” at the 23rd annual conference of the International Society for Neoplatonic Studies (ISNS).
 KU Leuven: Leuven, Belgium.
 Jun.
 3–6, 2026.

 “Mental and Extramental Time in Crescas and Descartes” at the Wisdom from the Middle Ages: Philosophical Contributions from the Abrahamic Traditions conference.
 University of New Brunswick: Fredericton, NB.
 May 12–13, 2026.